backprop-ai/backprop/docs/source/index.rst

 Backprop Home
 =============

-Backprop is a Python library that makes it simple to solve AI tasks without requiring any data.
+Backprop makes it simple to use, finetune, and deploy state-of-the-art ML models.

 .. toctree::
    :maxdepth: 2